fyziktom/VirtualEconomyFramework/README.md

 -	Digital Twins of objects related to blockchain such as Wallet, Account, Transaction, Token, etc. and publishing these data to MQTT.
 -	Set of drivers/helpers for economy-based applications.
 -	Set of drivers/helpers for using blockchain in games
+-	Set of drivers/helpers for minting and trade NFTs
+-	Automatic shop for selling source tokens (send nebl receive lot of tokens)
 -	Simple Chess Game which store game data to blockchain as example
 -	Client for encrypted messaging via Neblio Blockchain.
 Optional Both side asymmetric RSA encryption.
 With UI
+-	Integrated key manager for storing keys in encrypted form.
+Solves export and import keys.
 -	REST API with OpenAPI description in Swagger.
 -	QT Wallet RPC client and controller for communication with desktop wallet or core of blockchain based on Bitcoin QT Wallet.
 -	QT Wallet is optional.